-Urologists have incorporated transrectal ultrasonography (TRUS) of the prostate into their practices; moreover, TRUS is also widely used to deliver treatments such as brachytherapy and to monitor cryotherapy treatment for prostate cancer.
+A useful tool that can help supplement various diagnostic and treatment modalities for prostate cancer is transrectal ultrasonography (TRUS).
 TRUS has become an extension of the urologist’s finger in the early detection of prostate cancer.
-The evolution of end-firing probes has further enhanced urologists’ ability to monitor the entire process of prostate biopsy.
+The evolution of end-firing probes has further enhanced urologists’ ability to monitor the entire process of a prostate biopsy.
+TRUS is also widely used to deliver treatments such as brachytherapy and to monitor cryotherapy treatment for prostate cancer.

 The use of sound waves to detect distant objects on the basis of their reflective properties became popular after World War II.
 In medicine, the initial use of ultrasound was in the detection of brain tumors.
 In urology, ultrasound was first used to detect renal stones during surgery.